This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Visit Guatape

-The small colorful town of Guatape is just a two-hour drive from Medellin and is famous for its brightly colored buildings and El Penol, a giant rock that boasts the “best views in the world,” according to locals.
+The small colorful town of Guatape is just a two-hour drive from Medellin, so it’s most common to visit on a tour from Medellin to Guatape.
+This small town is famous for its brightly colored buildings and El Penol, a giant rock that boasts the “best views in the world,” according to locals.

 Guatape is probably one of the most colorful towns I’ve ever visited, and nearly all of the buildings in town are painted a bright color and are decorated with zocalos (the pretty decorations painted on the lower half of the building!)
 It’s fair to see that Guatape is very Instagram-friendly!